 Inclusions are extra ingredients added to chocolate, intended to improve the chocolate’s overall impact, either flavor-wise or aesthetically.

-Sometimes a maker or chocolatier adds inclusions for both flavor and visual appeal, much more common these days considering that we “eat with our eyes.”
+Sometimes a chocolate maker or chocolatier adds inclusions for both flavor and visual appeal, much more common these days considering that we “eat with our eyes.”
 One of the most common inclusions is vanilla.
 However, vanilla is so ubiquitous that it has become somewhat neutral territory in chocolate, and therefore is not generally considered a part of the “inclusion” category.
-In fact, to be considered as a contender in the Good Food Awards‘ Chocolate “Inclusion” category, a bar must include a flavoring ingredient other than vanilla.
-General categories for inclusions are as follows, with examples in parentheses:
+In fact, to be considered as a contender in the Good Food Awards‘ Chocolate “Inclusion” category, a bar must include a flavoring ingredient other than vanilla!

 - Extracts (spearmint flavoring, bitter orange extract, ginger oil)

-- Herbs & Spices (peppermint leaves, ground cardamom, peppercorns)
+- Herbs & Spices (peppermint leaves, ground cardamom, whole peppercorns)

 - Salt (sea salt, flake salt, salt crystals)

-- Nuts & Nibs (roasted or raw nibs, whole nuts, praline)
+- Nuts & Nibs (roasted or raw cacao nibs, whole nuts, praliné)

 - Miscellaneous (olive oil, caramel, rose petals)

-Jose of Mindo Chocolate in Ecuador actually has a very unique approach to inclusions— he is experimenting with adding them to fermenting cacao.
+Jose Meza, Co-founder of Mindo Chocolate in Ecuador, has actually had a very unique approach to inclusions.
+When I interviewed him in Ecuador back in 2015, he was experimenting with adding inclusions directly to fermenting cacao.
 In one batch of beans I tried, he had added guava to the fermenting trough, imparting guava flavor to the beans without adding guava to the final product.
+Many believe that similar such projects may have been the inspiration behind Ruby Chocolate.

 Bar example: Ginger Milk Chocolate by Alluvia

-Fruits of any kind are almost always added at the end of processing, to the back of a newly tempered chocolate bar.
-Sometimes, however, they are added during cacao’s fermentation (see above) or mixed in at the end in the form of puree.
-They tend to add a less strong flavor than extracts, and a pointedly chewy or blatantly crunchy texture.
+Fruits of any kind are almost always added at the end of processing, to the back of a freshly-tempered chocolate bar.
+Sometimes, however, they’re added during cacao’s fermentation (see above) or mixed in at the end in the form of a puree (similar to Zotter Chocolate’s hand-scooped bars).
+They tend to add a less-strong flavor than extracts, and a pointedly chewy or crunchy texture.
 Sometimes a dash of salt or a sprinkle of nibs are added to emphasize the fruity sweetness, but in general, fruit clashes with other inclusions.

 Bar example: Rose Lychee Nibs by Fuwan Chocolate